-And now, Central Michigan University, just up the road from the BadJocks Bunker is getting serious about sports hazing.
+And now, store Central Michigan University, and just up the road from the BadJocks Bunker is getting serious about sports hazing.
 Just a few weeks ago we had the SUNY Geneseo adminstration handing out the death penalty to the women’s volleyball team.
 Now, CMU has suspended the school’s “club” hockey team (not an official NCAA team) for five years after an off-campus hazing party.
 The most interesting part of the story is that players from the team went into the hearing thinking the worst they could get was a four year suspension, but somehow they ended up with five.
 They really must have made a strong case for their side.

 More details from CM Life:

 The Central Michigan club hockey team received a five-year suspension Friday for violating the Code of Student Rights, Responsibilities and Disciplinary Procedures, according to the Office of Student Life.
 The team was charged with violation of section 3.2.13 (alcohol policy), section 3.2.19 (hazing) and section 3.2.25 (violations by a registered student organization), said Tom Idema, assistant director of Student Life.

 “There was a hearing this morning and the men’s club hockey team at CMU was found in violation of all charges,” Idema said.
 “As a result, (the team) has been suspended for five years, or until fall 2017.”
 Team president Matt Cinader, a senior from Ortonville, and team adviser Robert Gergehl met with Idema and other members of the Office of Student Life Friday morning for the team’s hearing, said senior captain Ricky Jones.